 Looking down the northern slopes of the hill, the forest at Back O'Bennachie is a delight.
 There's a large, open picnic area where you can have a barbecue or play a game of forest football, and trails through atmospheric forest.
-On the hillside above the forest, you can find the remains of the quarry that supplied stone to build local villages, and a superb circuit that takes in three of Bennachie's summits.
+On the hillside above the forest you can find the remains of the quarry that supplied stone to build local villages, and a superb circuit that takes in three of Bennachie's summits.

-Ancient history of the area
+Ancient history of area

-Some believe the peak had religious significance to the Bronze Age people who inhabited this area.
-The large number of standing stones in the surrounding area supports this theory.
-The importance is believed to be connected to the profile of the hill, which is shaped like a female breast, which is reflected in the name "Mither Tap" (Mother Top) and "Bennachie" (Beinn na Ciche: 'hill of the breast').
+Some believe that the peak had religious significance to the Bronze Age people who inhabited this area.
+This theory is supported by the large number of standing stones in the surrounding area.
+The significance is believed to be connected to the profile of the hill, which is shaped like a female breast, which is reflected in the name "Mither Tap" (Mother Top) and "Bennachie" (Beinn na Ciche: 'hill of the breast').
 It has been suggested as a possible site of the battle of Mons Graupius.
-An alternative Gaelic etymology from Beinn a 'a'Chath, i.e. 'hill of the battle', is a possibility.
+An alternative Gaelic etymology from Beinn a' Chath, i.e. 'hill of the battle', is perhaps a possibility.